Skip to main content

 (n) Documentation of completion of "Courage to be Safe: Sixteen Life Safety Initiatives Course";

-(o) Documentation of student completion of minimum emergency medical care performance capabilities as required by "NFPA 1001" chapter 1;
+(o) Documentation of student completion of minimum emergency medical care performance capabilities as required by the current edition of "NFPA 1001";

 (p) State knowledge and practical skills examination documentation for each student;